GodModeArch/psgc-mcp/README.md

 A [Model Context Protocol](https://modelcontextprotocol.io/) server that provides Philippine Standard Geographic Code (PSGC) data to LLMs.
 Built on Cloudflare Workers with KV storage.

 Public, read-only, no authentication required.
-Data sourced from the [Philippine Statistics Authority](https://psa.gov.ph/classification/psgc) quarterly PSGC publication.
+Data sourced directly from the [Philippine Statistics Authority](https://psa.gov.ph/classification/psgc/) quarterly PSGC publication — not a third-party mirror.
+Cached in Cloudflare KV for reliability and low-latency global access.

 ## Tools